The Government of Nepal has declared 15 different areas as the restricted zone to control the flow of travelers and Nar Phu valley is one of them.

-Yes, this is possible only in the case that you have a valid visa for Nepal which can be obtained for the embassy or diplomatic mission of Nepal in your home country.
+Yes, this is possible only in the case that you have a valid visa for Nepal which can be obtained from the embassy or diplomatic mission of Nepal in your home country.

 If you obtain a visa prior to your arrival in Nepal, you can contact your travel agency in Kathmandu and send them your visa details and printed color photocopy through the mail.

 On behalf of you, they will arrange a special restricted permit to save your extra day in Nepal for the official process of the permit.

 When can we obtain the Nar Phu valley restricted area permit?

 Restricted area permits for Nar Phu can be obtained through the immigration office in Kathmandu only.
 This office opens from 10 Am to 4 PM from Sunday to Thursday and 10 AM to 2 PM on Friday.

 And make sure Saturday is the weekend in Nepal and offices will also remain closed on other official holidays declared by the government.
 So, keep an eye open to save your extra day/days in Kathmandu or contact your agency.

 How long does it take to issue Nar Phu Valley restricted area permit?

 Obtaining a restricted area permit for Nar Phu is an easy process, but time mainly is used in uploading all documents of trekkers and the agency which have to be done at the immigration office.